 Get the latest updates, offers and helpful financial tips.

-This is largely because we feel better about ourselves as we undertake these projects, and the progress we see reinforces our belief that the sacrifice is worth it.
-It’s vitally important to break down your goals into smaller, manageable steps.
+Behavior, whether positive or self-defeating, tends to reinforce itself.
+Think about how the first few days of a diet or an exercise regimen are always the most difficult.
+Yet once you get the ball rolling, it becomes easier.
+This is largely because we feel better about ourselves as we undertake these projects and the progress we see reinforces our belief that the sacrifice is worth it.
+It’s important to break down your goals into smaller, manageable steps.